Provisions of Government of India Act 1858

-With the establishment of the Act the Board of Control and the Court of Directors were abolished and all the powers possessed by them were given to the Secretary of the State for India and the India Council.
-The Secretary of State was given the power to superintend, control and directs the affairs of the Government of India.
+With the establishment of the Act, the Board of Control and the Court of Directors were abolished and all the powers possessed by them were given to the Secretary of the State for India and the Indian Council.
+The Secretary of State was given the power to superintend, control and give direction for the affair of the Government of India.
 He was to sit in the Parliament and was to be assisted by a Parliament under Secretary.
 The Secretary of State was to be a member of the British Cabinet but his salaries and allowances were to be paid out of the revenues of India.
 The India Council was to consist of 15 members.
 Seven of them were to be elected by the Court of Directors and the rest of the 8 members were to be appointed by the Crown.
 More than half the members of the Council were to be those persons who lived in India for 10 years or more and had not left India for more than 10 years at the time of appointment.
-The numbers were to hold office during good behaviour.
 Each member was to get a remuneration of 12000 pounds annually from the revenues of India.

-The Secretary of State for India was to preside over the meetings of the India Council.
+The Secretary of State for India was to preside over the meetings of the Indian Council.
 He was given not only a vote but also a casting vote.
 The Council was to meet twice a week.
 Its members could be divided into various committees for the purpose of administrative convenience.
-Ordinarily, the Secretary of State was given the power to over rule even the majority of decisions of the India Council.
-The Secretary of a State was given the power of sending and receiving secret messages and despatches from the Governor-General without the necessity of communicating them to the India Council.
-The India Council was a body of permanent civil servants who had expert knowledge about the affairs of India.
+Ordinarily, the Secretary of State was given the power to overrule even the majority of decisions of the Indian Council.
+The Secretary of State was given the power of sending and receiving secret messages and dispatches from the Governor-General without the necessity of communicating them to the Indian Council.
+The Indian Council was a body of permanent civil servants who had expert knowledge about the affairs of India.

 The Act of 1858 had divided the patronage between the Government of India and the Secretary of State-in-Council.
 Appointments to the covenanted civil service were to be made by open competition in accordance with the rules made by the Secretary of State-in-Council with the help of the Civil Service Commissioners.